Become a donor or member and support our work to advance access to medicines. For everyone. Everywhere

 Many countries struggle to provide citizens with affordable access to medicines.
 Often, this situation stems from a lack of reliable information on—and accountability in the medicines market for—the price, availability, affordability, quality and promotion of medicines.

-The Medicines Transparency Alliance (MeTA) offers a novel approach for low- and middle-income countries to address transparency and accountability issues.
-In MeTA, each of the seven participating countries (Ghana, Jordan, Kyrgyzstan, Peru, the Philippines, Uganda and Zambia) have established their own MeTA councils—a multi-stakeholder group of representatives from the public and private sectors and civil society.
+The Medicines Transparency Alliance (MeTA) is a unique model that can be used by low- and middle-income countries to address transparency and accountability issues.
+The MeTA model, which was successfully tested in Ghana, Jordan, Kyrgyzstan, Peru, the Philippines, Uganda and Zambia, involves the establishment of in-country MeTA councils—a multi-stakeholder group of representatives from the public, private and civil society sectors.
 Each in-country council identifies national health policy priorities and collects, shares and analyses data on the selection, procurement, quality, availability, pricing, promotion and use of medicines.
-They then use this information to inform—and improve—national medicines policy.
+They then use this information to inform and improve national medicines policy.